theworld36/fullStackWebDevelopment/START HERE/README.md

 1. Open Git Bash/Terminal.

-2. Create a new directory: firstHtml
+2. Create a new directory with: mkdir firstHtml

-3. Navigate into firstHtml and touch in file: index.html
+3. Navigate into firstHtml (cd firstHtml) and touch in file with: touch index.html

-4. Now, enter: code .
+4. Now, enter: code .  (and enter)

 This opens index.html in VS Code Editor.

-5. Copy and paste the below code directly into your editor.
+5. Copy and paste the below code directly into the editor.

         <!DOCTYPE html>
         <html lang="en">